-Completing a peer review is no small feat.
-You’re responsible for protecting the public from false and misleading findings, and helping to uncover legitimate breakthroughs.
-You’re also required to constructively critique the research of your peers, some of which has taken blood, sweat, tears and years to put together.
+Learning how to peer review is no small feat.
+You’re responsible for protecting the public from false findings and research flaws, while at the same time helping to uncover legitimate breakthroughs.
+You’re also asked to constructively critique the research of your peers, some of which has taken blood, sweat, tears and years to put together.

 This means, somewhat unfortunately, peer review is slightly more complicated than:

 Despite this, peer review doesn’t need to be hard or nerve-wracking--or make you feel like you’re doomed to fail.

 We’ve put together 12 tips to help with peer review, and you can learn the entire process with our free peer review training course, the Publons Academy.
 This on-demand, practical course and comes with one-to-one support with your own mentor.
 You’ll have exclusive access to our peer review template, plenty of expert review examples to learn from, and by the end of it, you’ll not only be a certified reviewer, we’ll help put you in front of editors in your field.